-The premise is simple: Nonprofits need more funding.
-Funders need more confidence.
+The premise is simple: Nonprofits want more funding.
+Funders want more confidence.
 More confidence comes from validated operational competence.
 Funders with more confidence give more.
 Operational competence can be measured and improved.

 Enter OpX360®, the Smart Online Tools to Trust-and-Validate

 OpX360® is like a $50,000+ consulting engagement without the cost or the weeks of discovery involved.
 Instead the program is comprised of six online modules; one for each of the areas of operations of a nonprofit organization.
 Each OpX360® module has 60 Best Practice statements based on proven industry standards to help your nonprofit determine your current level of competence in any of the six operational areas of their organization.

 The tool also gives you a score that you can measure and improve, helps you to understand the consequences for non-performance and what you can immediately do to improve any areas that are underperforming.

 Within one hour of completing any of the six modules, you will receive an Executive Briefing designed to be shared with your executives, board or funders and a 70+ page Detailed Report addressing all 60 Best Practice statements for the person or team responsible for the specific area of operations.

 CPA and Nonprofit Leader Jim McKee said, “We’ve paid consultants many thousands of dollars in recent years.
 For a fraction of the cost, OpX360® provided us with more focused feedback, recommendations, and actionable steps for improvement than our consultants ever have.”